NVIDIA-Merlin/NVTabular/examples/inference_triton/README.md

 ```
 We will mount `nvt_triton` directory into the NVTabular docker container.

-NVTabular is available in the NVIDIA container repository at the following location: http://ngc.nvidia.com/catalog/containers/nvidia:nvtabular.
+Merlin containers are available in the NVIDIA container repository at the following location: http://ngc.nvidia.com/catalog/containers/nvidia:nvtabular.

-The beta (0.4) container is currently available.
-You can pull the container by running the following command:
+You can pull the `Merlin-Tensorflow-Training` container by running the following command:

 ```
-docker run --gpus=all -it -v ${PWD}:/working_dir/ -p 8888:8888 -p 8797:8787 -p 8796:8786 --ipc=host --cap-add SYS_PTRACE nvcr.io/nvidia/nvtabular:0.4 /bin/bash
+docker run --gpus=all -it -v ${PWD}:/working_dir/ -p 8888:8888 -p 8797:8787 -p 8796:8786 --ipc=host --cap-add SYS_PTRACE nvcr.io/nvidia/merlin_tf_training /bin/bash
 ```
 The container will open a shell when the run command execution is completed.
 You'll have to start the jupyter lab on the Docker container.
 It should look similar to this: